 For best credit score results, consumers should strive to avoid derogatory marks altogether.
-However, this may be easier said than done – especially if a derogatory is the result of an error.
+However, this may be easier said than done – especially if a derogatory contains an error.

 Errors Could be to Blame

-According to CBS News, 4 out of 5 credit reports are said to contain at least one error.
+According to CBS News, 4 out of 5 credit reports contain at least one error.
 In fact, 25% of credit reports may contain errors serious enough to cause some individuals to be denied credit.
-Eventually, errors such an inaccurate late payment or a fraudulent account, could result in derogatory mark on your credit report.
+Eventually, errors such as an inaccurate late payment or fraudulent account, could result in derogatory mark on your credit report.
 Inaccuracies can take many forms and may negatively affect your credit scores if left to chance.
-For instance, below are several ways errors could appear on your credit report:
+For instance, below are several ways errors could appear on your credit report.

 - Typographical mistake